Horse racing: Thoroughbred

-There are three founding sires that all Thoroughbreds can trace back to in the male line: the Darley Arabian, the Godolphin Arabian, and the Byerley Turk, named after their respective owners Thomas Darley, Lord Godolphin, and Captain Robert Byerly.
-They were taken to England, where they were mated with mares from English and imported bloodlines.
-The resultant foals were the first generation of Thoroughbreds, and all modern Thoroughbreds trace back to them.
-Thoroughbreds range in height, which is measured in hands (a hand being four inches).
-Some are as small as 15 hands while others are over 17.
+There are three founding sires that all Thoroughbreds can trace back to: the Darley Arabian, the Godolphin Arabian, and the Byerley Turk, named after their respective owners Thomas Darley, Lord Godolphin, and Captain Robert Byerley.
+They were taken to England, where they were bred with mares from English and imported bloodlines.
+The resultant foals were the first generation of thoroughbreds, and all modern thoroughbreds are their descents.
+Thoroughbreds range in height from as small as 15 hands (a hand being four inches) to over 17 hands.
 Thoroughbreds can travel medium distances at fast paces, requiring a balance between speed and endurance.
 Thoroughbreds may be bay, black, dark bay/brown, chestnut, gray, roan, white or palomino.
 Artificial insemination, cloning and embryo transfer are not allowed in the Thoroughbred breed.

 Standardbred

 The standardbred is a breed of horse used for a variety of purposes, but they are largely bred for harness racing.
-They are descended from thoroughbreds, morgans, and extinct breeds.
+They are descended from Thoroughbreds, Morgans, and extinct breeds.
 Standardbreds are typically docile and easy to handle.
-They do not spook easily and are quite versatile in what they can do.
-They can be jumpers, dressage, and pleasure riding horses.
+They do not spook easily and are quite versatile in what they can do, with an active post-racing career program by the United States Trotting Association.

 Arabian horse

-The Arabian horse was developed by the Bedouin people of the Middle East specifically for stamina over long distances, so they could outrun their enemies.
-It was not until 1725 that the Arabian was introduced into the United States.
-Arabians appeared in the United States in colonial times, though were not bred as purebreds until about the time of the Civil War.
-Until the formation of the Arabian Horse Registry of America in 1908, Arabians were recorded with the Jockey Club in a separate subsection from Thoroughbreds.
+The Arabian horse was developed by the Bedouin people of West Asia specifically for stamina over long distances, so they could outrun their enemies.
+It was not until 1725 that the first Arabian horses were brought to North America, and not until about the time of the Civil War that they were bred as purebreds.
+Until the formation in 1908 of the Arabian Horse Club of America (becoming the Arabian Horse Registry of America in 1969), Arabians were recorded with the Jockey Club in a separate subsection from Thoroughbreds.

 Arabians must be able to withstand traveling long distances at a moderate pace.
-They have an abundance of type I muscle fibers, enabling their muscles to work for extended periods of time.
-Also, the muscles of the Arabian are not nearly as massive as those of the Quarter Horse, which allow it to travel longer distances at quicker speeds.
+They have an abundance of slow twitch (type I muscle fibers), enabling their muscles to work for extended periods of time.
+This is in contrast to the larger fast twitch (type II) muscle fibers that predominate in the Quarter Horse, which allow for short bursts of explosive speed but poor endurance.
 The Arabian is primarily used today in endurance racing but is also raced over traditional race tracks in many countries.

 Arabian Horse Racing is governed by the International Federation of Arabian Horse Racing.